christ0208/IndustryAbsence/README.md

 - Install Python-Dotenv (pip install python-dotenv)

 How to Use:
+- Copy ".env.example" and create ".env" file with ".env.example" file content as the content.
 - Edit .env, 3 first line is for login, 5 last lines for fill log book
 - For "PASS" part in .env, encode password with base64 algorithm
 - Execute main.py (python main.py)